-Processing revenues increased from 2010 to 2011 primarily due to one of our toll customers running above take or pay minimum during 2011.
+Processing revenues decreased 11.3% from 2011 to 2012 due to one of our tolling customer's inability to obtain raw material which impacted their run rates.
 The Petrochemical Company remains dedicated to maintaining a certain level of toll processing business in the facility and continues to pursue opportunities.